-So, to order a 9-round liner bugpin is to order a 9-round liner with a needle size of 0.30 diameter.
+So, to order a LOW PROFILE 9-round liner bugpin is to order a 9-round liner with a needle size of 0.30 diameter.

 Why would you order such a thing?
 Well, stay tuned, and I'll write another blog that will help you understand why and when you would use a bugpin cartridge needle.